Quran: As a source of law and judgment

 "It is not permissible to loan the slave girl for the purpose of sexual intercourse") in traditional islamic jurisprudence while stated today often that sharia provides many rights to slaves and aims to eradicate slavery over time.

+13th cc slave market, Yemen.
+Mustafa Öztürk, following in the footsteps of Fazlurrahman, argues that the verses were revealed in a historical context and derived rulings are not among the essence and aims of religion; Slaves and female slaves were considered property within the framework derived from the Quranic verses; Their masters could set them free, sell them, bequeath them, share them, or rent them out. Öztürk adds Al-Sarakhsi's ijtihad that the paternity of the born child in this situation could be determined by draw and asks; is there anyone among you who can accept this understanding today?

 Sharia is a collection of laws and rules created by scholars' interpretations on the Quran and hadith collections, and has been developed over the centuries, changing according to different geographies and societies.
 Fiqh sects are schools of understanding that try to determine the actions that people should do or avoid based on the Quran and hadiths.
 The place of hadiths in legislation is controversial; for example, in the Hanafi sect, in order to claim that something is obligatory, that issue must be clearly expressed in the Quran.
 Some of these results may also indicate exaggeration of statements, generalizations taken out of context, and imperative broadening of scope.
 Of the few criminal cases listed as crimes in the Quran, only a few of them are punished by the classical books of sharia as determined by the verses of the Quran and are called hudud laws.
 How the verse Al-Ma'idah 33, which describes the crime of hirabah, should be understood is a matter of debate even today.
 The verse talks about the punishment of criminals by killing, hanging, having their hands and feet cut off on opposite sides, and being exiled from the earth, in response to an -abstract- crime such as "fighting against Allah and His Messenger".
 Expanding or narrowing the conditions and scope of this crime according to new situations and universal legal standards are issues that continue to be discussed today such as punishing in addition to rebellion against the legitimate government on "concrete sequential criminal acts" ie massacre, robbery and rape as preconditions.
+Mehmet Görmez draws a distinction between the concepts of shar'i (derived from Sharia) and mashru' (lit. approved by Sharia, legal); he states that not every ruling based on the sources of Sharia (nass) can be accepted as mashru' —a term he interprets as implying conformity with the principle of justice.